n-long/mito_assembly_annotation/README.md

 ####Add programs to path
-On unix systems, check to see if programs are in path:
+Check to see if programs are in path.
+For unix systems:

 `whereis cap3 abyss-pe fastq_quality_filter hmmbuild`